amygdala/code-snippets/ml/kubeflow-pipelines/sbtb/README.md

 The data, exported to GCS in CSV format, is here: `gs://aju-dev-demos-codelabs/bikes_weather/`.
 It has no particular sort, and has been arbitrarily divided into 'train' and 'test' files.
 You can copy these files and split the data differently if you like.

+If you use another data source, the csv files must have the same schema as the files in `gs://aju-dev-demos-codelabs/bikes_weather/`, and should similarly have `train` and `test` prefixes.

 ## Kubeflow Installation